This will provide a basic guide to hiking in Juneau and the surrounding area.

 Always eat a hearty meal before heading out for a strenuous hike.
 You will need to your energy throughout the hike.

 - Bring a hiking buddy: depending on how much you want to get out of the hike in terms of an intense hike or more a casual walk bring a friend that matches your level.

 - Always let someone who is not on the hike know where you will be hiking and what time you are estimated to be back.
 This way if something goes wrong on the hike there is someone that is expecting your return call or text.

-Where to hike:
+Where to hike in Alaska:

 - A great resource used by locals is the 90 Plus Short Walks of Juneau.
 This guide does a great job outlining the length, intensity, and history of several trails around Juneau.